hijoput4/SharingWare/readme.md

 ### News Reddit
 [SameOldNews](https://www.reddit.com/r/SameOldNews/)

+Hi there! got the usual reddit ban! see you in 7 days! expect more "me's" next time! 😁

 Realpiracy is no more as reddit banned my user and deleted everything, this is the sibling.
 A heavily moderated sub about politics, geopolitics, privacy and other things that you won't be reading in the average news show.
 A place free of DEI, Zionism and LGBT, that tries to walk the thin "reason" line while exposing imperialism, privacy concerns and manipulation in these Orwellian times we live.